Wild Rice and Squash Pilaf Stuffing

 Wild Rice Nutrition

 Even though it is called wild “rice”.
-It is actually not rice and its the seed of an aquatic grass that resembles rice.
-They have a strong nutty and earthy flavor, with a chewy texture, and is pricier than rice.
+It is not rice and it is the seed of an aquatic grass that resembles rice.
+They have a strong nutty and earthy flavor, with a chewy texture, and are pricier than rice.
 They are high in protein, fiber, and nutrients.
 It is a type of grain that will take about 45-60 minutes to cook, so it is best to cook them in large batches and then freeze some for later use.

 How to cook wild rice